sqldelight/sqldelight/docs/common/types_sqlite.md

-  some_long INTEGER,           -- Stored as INTEGER in db, retrieved as Long some_double REAL,            -- Stored as REAL in db, retrieved as Double some_string TEXT,            -- Stored as TEXT in db, retrieved as String some_blob BLOB,              -- Stored as BLOB in db, retrieved as ByteArray );
+  some_long INTEGER,           -- Stored as INTEGER in db, retrieved as Long some_double REAL,            -- Stored as REAL in db, retrieved as Double some_string TEXT,            -- Stored as TEXT in db, retrieved as String some_blob BLOB               -- Stored as BLOB in db, retrieved as ByteArray );
 ```